ashupp/EliteDangerousTelemetryProvider/README.md

 - Put contents of folder "provider" into folder "SimFeedbackFolder/provider"
 - Put contents of folder "img" to folder "SimFeedbackFolder/img"
 - Put contents of folder "profiles" to folder "SimFeedbackFolder/profiles"

+## Usage information
+- Start Elite Dangerous Launcher before starting SimFeedback
+- If SimFeedback is started and Elite Dangerous Launcher afterwards - in some configurations the Elite Dangerous Launcher will stop with Unhandled Exception.
+- You may switch profile to vehicle when land on a surface and use a vehicle.

+## Third Party Contents
+- Contains rewolf-wow64ext: https://github.com/rwfpl/rewolf-wow64ext Licensed as LGPL3
+- Contains memory offset values identified by Wagnard
+- Contains Profiles created by DSL71